bcgov/smk/README.md

 Creating SMK configuration by hand is possible, but an easier way to create a simple SMK application is to use the command-line development tool [SMK CLI](https://github.com/bcgov/smk-cli).
 This tool lets you initialize a new SMK map application project by answering a few questions.
-It also gives you an interactive web-based UI to do more detailed configuration of your map, and showcases BC government map layers that you can include in your application.
+It also gives you an interactive web-based UI to do more detailed configuration of your map, and it showcases BC government map layers that you can include in your application.

 # Examples